 – Loss of Call or Audio on Transfer: Usually caused by incorrect firewall settings or SIP ALG

-– Weak/Stolen Passwords: Usually caused by insufficient security protocols or gaps in implementation of security policies
+– Weak/Stolen Passwords: Usually caused by insufficient security protocols or gaps in the implementation of security policies

 Firewalls are the first line of defense from the outside world.
-However, a poorly configured firewalls can do more harm than good.
-Some companies avoid this cost and complexity of by not using firewalls, which is extremely dangerous.
-We recommend using an enterprise grade next generation firewall with up to date unified threat management and active management and monitoring.
+However, poorly configured firewalls can do more harm than good.
+Some companies avoid this cost and complexity by not using firewalls, which is extremely dangerous.
+VOIP phone systems may require specific firewall settings to function correctly.
+Ensure that your firewall is configured to allow VoIP traffic, and that any necessary ports are open.
+We recommend using an enterprise-grade next-generation firewall with up-to-date unified threat management and active management and monitoring.

 It is also a good idea to periodically review call history to detect and report any unusual traffic.

 – Dirty Microphone or Speaker: Audio complaints are often resolved by cleaning dirt and grime that has accumulated in the perforated holes covering the microphone or speaker.

 – Crackly audio: Often a frayed or loose cable or damaged connector is to blame.

 – Voice Echo: This can be due to room acoustics, problems with phone hardware, or when using poor quality headsets or speakerphones with insufficient echo cancellation.

 – Background Noise: This can be due to environment, room acoustics, faults with phone microphone/speaker, or poor quality hardware with insufficient noise cancellation.